GuilleDiaz7/Automatic-Web-Scraping-of-Spanish-TDT-Films/README.md

 It is updated every day and gives the film title, the film genre, a brief film synopsis, the TV channel and the day and time.

 In the workflows folder it is the .yaml file that calls GitHub to autoscrape the data, using a R Script.

+It may be some duplicated rows on the .csv file, or some rows where the only difference is the time.
+This happens because there are some changes on the timetables uploaded by the website.